Train in the Sheriff's Academy

 The Chautauqua County Sheriff’s Academy has awarded recruit Jacob Dietzel the Dan Feather Memorial Scholarship.
 Dietzel, a JCC alumnus, was accepted into the Sheriff’s Academy in August 2020.
 The scholarship was created by Feather's wife, Verna Feather, to help those pursuing a career in police work.

 Pictured: Lt.
-Kirk Lyon, Sheriff’s Academy director; recruit Jacob Dietzel; and Verna Feather, widow of Dan Feather
+Kirk Lyon, former Sheriff’s Academy director; recruit Jacob Dietzel; and Verna Feather, widow of Dan Feather